How Much Does a Local Move Cost?

 How to Reduce Costs of Local Move?

 - Get free supplies: You can take your time to find free moving supplies instead of buying those expensive moving boxes.
-You can check for sturdy cardboard boxes from a local book, liquor, and grocery stores, wrap and protect possessions with blank newspaper, create cushion inside moving boxes, use towels, and use linen and old blankets to wrap furniture.
+You can check for sturdy cardboard boxes from a local book, liquor, and grocery store, wrap and protect possessions with blank newspaper, create cushions inside moving boxes, use towels, and use linen and old blankets to wrap furniture.
 Be very careful when packing glassware and any breakables, make sure you pad the bottom with enough tape to avoid collapse during the move.

 - Downsize your belongings: Reducing your belongings is a sure way of reducing your moving cost.
 The movers will be able to load the truck quickly, you won’t need to buy any packing supplies, and the size of a rental moving truck you will rent will be smaller when you have fewer items to move.
 You can donate some of your unwanted belongings while you organize a garage sale for the rest to add some money to your moving budget.

 - Compare quotes: To determine the most affordable mover on your list, start comparing their moving quotes immediately, so you can save on that.
 Kindly note that when a price seems too low to others, it could be potential moving fraud; do not fall for it.
 To choose the most affordable and quality service for your move, get at least four moving quotes from top different local moving companies, and compare.